A Version of this Essay Was First Published in Natural

 To be sure, there are not that many people who are inclined to discuss religious differences at any length (besides Jehovah's Witnesses and Mormons and, perhaps, Muslims) so this is a chance to prioritize and try to home in on what is essential and salvific instead of side issues that do not make a real difference at the end of the proverbial day.

 As Christians, we must be direct and forthcoming; We must not be remiss to pose piercing questions to these people like, What think ye of Christ?
 Is he God or merely an exceptional teacher?
 Or, "On what grounds [in terms of the Gospel] was an ancient Israelite condemned in the eyes of God?"
-When you ask these questions, be sure to demand book, chapter and verse and context to substantiate anything they claim.
+When you ask these questions, be sure to demand book, chapter, and verse, a well as context to substantiate anything they claim.

 You can venture a step further and ask them how, in light of Romans 9:27 and Isaiah 10:22, the great multitude that no man could number could be Jews and Israelites when Revelation 7:4-8 accounts for all Jews and Israelites (and that number twelve thousand from each Israelite tribe is woefully unimpressive and finite)?